kijanac/luz/README.rst

 Longer description coming soon!

+Important features:

+#.
+Reduced boilerplate and simple specifications of complex workflows
+#.
+Easy and flexible customization of Learner by overriding methods
+#.
+Built-in scoring algorithms like holdout and cross validation
+#.
+Straightforward hyperparameter tuning with built-in tuning algorithms like random search and grid search

 Basic usage: custom modules with luz.Module functionality.
 Simply define your model, inherit from luz.Module, and use model.train/model.test.

 Next level: simplified training algorithms with transforms and handlers.